Brrovko/TalentScreener1/test/api-plan.md

 To run the E2E API tests locally:

-1. Start the application with Docker Compose:
+1. Start the application with Docker Compose (which spins up all real services):
    ```bash
    docker-compose up -d
    ```

+   The tests will interact with the running services via HTTP, exactly as a real client would.

 2. Run the tests:
    ```bash